24 Hour Help Line – Call Now

 Use in the long term could reduce the effectiveness of the treatment or worsen symptoms.

-Both Ritalin and Adderall come in long-acting and short-acting formulas.
+In the case, Ritalin vs Adderall both come in long-acting and short-acting formulas.
 There are slight differences in the dose of Adderall and Ritalin.
 Ritalin comes in long-acting, sustained release and immediate-release formulations.
 Adderall only comes in extended-release and immediate-release formulas.

 So many students abuse Adderall and Ritalin because there is a belief it can boost test scores.
 A study showed 13 percent of teens in the United States have abused Adderall or Ritalin at one time.
 These figures equate to about 2.7 million teens who are taking pharmaceuticals with no prescription.
 These figures have also grown dramatically over the last few years.
 This shows that young people are abusing prescription drugs more than ever.
 Shockingly, a recent NIDA publication showed that almost 10 percent of students in the 12th grade had abused these drugs.
 Also, 6.2 percent of students in the 10th grade and 2.9 percent of teens in the eighth grade also admitted to abusing them.
 The reason for this drug abuse is clear: 26 percent of teenagers believe these ADHD drugs will improve their grades.